Nozbe/Michael.team/en/_posts/2010-07-07-handling-email-on-business-trips.md

 # Handling email on business trips

-As I mentioned before, [I was touring Poland](http://michaelnozbe.com/enjoying-lifestyle-business), talking about productivity and [localized versions of Nozbe](http://www.nozbe.com/)... and this meant a very hectic day, always traveling (usually by train) and checking in and checking out of hotels.
+As I mentioned before, [I was touring Poland](/enjoying-lifestyle-business), talking about productivity and [localized versions of Nozbe][n]... and this meant a very hectic day, always traveling (usually by train) and checking in and checking out of hotels.
 And lots of after-parties with local friends.
 This all meant less productive work and a huge email backlog.
 How did I handle email during my business trips?
 Here goes:

 <!--More-->